jimjibone/robotarm/readme.md

 ###OpenKinect###

 In order to get OK to bridge over properly with PCL we need to edit some files before OK installation.
 This has already been done in the jimjibone fork of libfreenect (jimjibone/libfreenect).
-This is then downloaded, built, installed and permissions + drivers fixed.
+This is then downloaded, built, installed and permissions + drivers fixed (on Linux).

 ###OpenCV###

+OS X: A simple Homebrew install :) `brew install opencv`
-Just a standard install.
+Linux: Just a standard install.
 But it is the cutting edge version from GitHub!
 BEWARE!

 ###Point Cloud Library###

+OS X: Not very easy.
+For more info see the `install.sh` script and see how I have had to modify the [Homebrew](http://mxcl.github.com/homebrew/) Formula.
-Good ol' Ubuntu has a PCL install using `apt-get`.
+Linux: Good ol' Ubuntu has a PCL install using `apt-get`.
 Easy.

 Build `object_detect` files